justinleetyler/justinleetyler.github.io/catalog.md

 Deep Forest (Musical group). -- Boheme. -- Computer data. -- S.l: Columbia, 1995. -- on 1 external hard drive. -- System requirements: USB drive; MP3 file reader. -- Title from Compact Disc. -- DDC 781.67.

 Deep Forest (Musical group). -- Made in Japan. -- Computer data. -- New York, NY: Epic/550 Music, 1999. -- on 1 external hard drive. -- Title from Compact Disk. -- DDC 781.67

+###delancy2014
+DeLancy, Craig. -- Well of Furies. -- 10th ed. -- Perfect Number, 2014. -- Title from amazon.com desc.
+Dec.
+29, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B00AR7GLZO). -- AISN: B00AR7GLZO. -- DDC 813.
+> This was the Sussurat expression for you are being such an idiot that I must spare you the shame of looking at you with all four eyes. -q
+> Gowgoroup: a Slug -f
+> Of the four colony beings in the Galactic Alliance, the Zitherit and seQua were methane breathers, and the Graptolink and !Cla were ocean organisms. -q
+> That’s what anarchist democracy meant, the Alliance constantly reminded newcomers: you had to take responsibility yourself.
+Governance existed only inside each citizen.
+No more shirking. -q
+> The best thing to do when facing a terrible task was to get on with it. -q
+> Something ate at her soul, hour after hour. -q
+> 4 the land on dak-ull. -s
+> Sussurat.
+Few words, the right words. -q
+> 5 they find pala, but she cannot plot the planets.
+So they must finf a book with the raw dafta in the library of the tides. -s
+> 11 brias dead. -s
+> bria's daughter Treuntilliasussarius -f
+> Theyre going to the wondering double-world system to find the ultrans. -s

 Delsey, Tom. -- RDA database implementation scenarios. -- Computer Data (1 file : 55 kb) -- [S.l. : s.n.], 2007. -- File name: (2007.pdf). -- DBID 6569 -- DDC 025.3.